wenxuanyan/cs501-mini-research/README.md

 # cs501-mini-research
-# This is Team Blue mini research deliverables
+<h>This is Team Blue mini research deliverables
+  <p> We used three APIs: Yelp, twitter and Sendbird.